When kids are hooked on a book series, magic happens.

 3. Start with an activity.
 Hundreds of series are out on the market now.
 Most likely, there's something that will mirror your child's favorite activity!

 If your child enjoys horseback riding, take a look at the Horse Diaries or Backyard Horses series.
-If you have a baseball player on your hands, try the Little League series; if you have a soccer star in your house, try the Soccer Cats series or Wild Soccer Bunch series.
-If you have a gymnast on your hands, the Go for the Gold series (written by Olympian Dominique Moceanu!) or The Gymnastics series may be a good bet.
+If you have a baseball player on your hands, try the Little League series; if you have a soccer star in your house, try the Soccer Cats series or the Wild Soccer Bunch series.
+If you have a gymnast on your hands, the Go for the Gold series (written by Olympian Dominique Moceanu!) or the Gymnastics series may be a good bet.

 It's all about timing, like so much of what we do as parents.
 So let's find a great series for our kids!

 Are your kids hooked on a particular series?
 I'd love to hear which one(s) they are reading and HOW you managed to get out of that pick-up loop alive after school.